Percentage Questions

 Real-Life Uses of Percentages

-• Shopping: Discounts and offers
+• Shopping: To calculate discounts and offers during shopping.

-• Academics: Report cards and scores
+• Academics: Report cards and scores comparison.

 • Sports: Performance and win rate